Boosey & Hawkes: Post-merger

 Boosey retired from the company in 1964, and died without an obituary in 1979.
 Although he had been awarded with the Légion d'honneur by France, his achievements were mostly unrecognised in the UK.
 However, a large number of composers and their estates continue to benefit from his pioneering work in rights and royalty collection.
 In addition, every two years the Royal Philharmonic Society and the Performing Right Society honour individuals who have made an outstanding contribution to the furtherance of contemporary music in Britain with the Leslie Boosey Award.
 The award is given to those who work "backstage", such as administrators, broadcasters, educationalists, programmers, publishers and representatives from the recording industry.

 Some time during the late 1960s or early 1970s Boosey & Hawkes bought out The Salvation Army Brass Instrument Factory in North London.
 They continued for some years to manufacture instruments with The Salvation Army name and crest on them such as The Bandmaster cornets.

 Boosey & Hawkes' musical instruments division was gradually scaled down from the mid-1970s as it became less viable to have such an extensive range of products.
 Various lines were outsourced and sold off.
 By the time of the closure of the Edgware factory in 2001, brass instruments were the only thriving part of the instrument range.
 Production was moved to Watford, Hertfordshire, and the instruments rebranded Besson.

 It took nearly 20 years for Boosey & Hawkes to regain the leading position in the international music scene that it has today.
 It claims to be the largest specialist classical music publisher in the world.

+In 1996 the company acquired Bote & Bock; in 2001, it acquired Anton J. Benjamin, including the N. Simrock catalog.